andrewMacmurray/my-site/content/blog/postgres-and-jackson.md

 - The mapping code could be quite awkward and boilerplate heavy - often having to fish out related objects to make a change.
 - Queries with deeply nested objects became very slow, and were very difficult to debug.
-- Magical annotations `@Lazy` `@Eager` for fetching strategies and remembering where to put `@JoinColum` and `@OneToMany` / `@OneToOne` left me scratching my head more often than I'd like to admit!
+- Magical annotations `@Lazy` `@Eager` for fetching strategies and remembering where to put `@JoinColumn` and `@OneToMany` / `@OneToOne` left me scratching my head more often than I'd like to admit.

 None of these points were show stoppers, and I'm sure with more time and experience they'd become less painful, but I couldn't help but think - is there a less abstract way to do this?

 ## JSON and Jackson

-Of the "magical" things you can do in Java / Kotlin, I was surprised by how awesome and painless Jackson's Object mapper was.
+Of the "magical" things you can do in Java / Kotlin, I was surprised by how awesome and painless using Jackson ([A serialisation/deserialisation library for Java](https://github.com/FasterXML/jackson)) was.
 Given a JSON object like:

 ```json
 {